-Minimum National Amenity Standards For Licensable HMOs
+Minimum National Amenity Standards for Licensable HMOs

-The other National Minimum Standards are as follows:-
+The National Minimum Standards are as follows:-

 - Each unit of living accommodation in an HMO must be equipped with adequate means of space heating.